marcinn/marcinn/README.md

-Due to insane politics of Microsoft I'm moving whole to GitLab:  https://gitlab.com/marcinjn
+Due to insane politics of Microsoft I'm moving whole account to GitLab:  https://gitlab.com/marcinjn

 This account will not be available after 2023 May 4th.

 ----